Jaisper/seiko-tree/README.md

 # Seiko — A Curated Mechanical Family Tree (1960–2025)

-Greetings all Seiko Fan boys -and girs !
-I've made an interactive, single-file visualization of Seiko's mechanical watch heritage from 1960 to 2025 — covering Suwa Seikosha, Daini/Kameido, Grand Seiko, King Seiko, divers, chronographs, Spring Drive, and the modern collection era.
+Greetings Seiko enthusiasts.
+I have a long interest in Seiko watches, primarely the mechanical vintage lines.
+Now the sheer number of models and families over time made it difficult (for me at least) to graps "the bigger picture", so I set out to produce THE map of Seiko's mechanical watch heritage from 1960 to 2025 — covering Suwa Seikosha, Daini/Kameido, Grand Seiko, King Seiko, divers, chronographs, Spring Drive, and the modern collection era.
+I think it has turned out pretty good, so now it is up for use and grasp by all of you.

+I hope you find it useful!
+Best Jesper

 🔗 **Live site:** [jaisper.github.io/seiko-tree](https://jaisper.github.io/seiko-tree)